-Red Cell Zinc, an essential mineral, is transported in the blood by albumin and transferrin and is essential for, growth, repair and healing.
+Serum Zinc, an essential mineral, is transported in the blood by albumin and transferrin and is essential for, growth, repair and healing.
 A deficiency is indicated by hair loss, diarrhoea and skin changes, wound healing is also delayed.

-Red Cell Magnesium, an essential mineral, is found in cereals and vegetables and plays an important role in maintaining a healthy heart, reducing the risk of cardiovascular diseases, high blood pressure and muscle tension.
+Serum Magnesium, an essential mineral, is found in cereals and vegetables and plays an important role in maintaining a healthy heart, reducing the risk of cardiovascular diseases, high blood pressure and muscle tension.
 Low levels are indicated by weakness and lethargy although depletion rarely occurs as an isolated deficiency.
 Magnesium is important for iron absorption and as a Co-factor in Calcium metabolism.

 Ferritin is where iron is stored and is requested if somebody is anaemic or low iron status is suspected, occasional it can be high in acute inflammation or iron overload.